molemae/cloud_dashboard/README.md

 # Metabase Cloud Dashboard:
-This repo is an adapted version of the original Cloud Dashbaord, where the metabase dashbord ran on an AWS EC2 instance with a SQL database on Amazon RDS.
-Since I can't afford keeping them online at the moment, I adapted the project to run on a local machine.
-In this repo, the database runs in a psql docker container and the dashbaord in a metabase docker container.
+This repository is a modified version of the original Cloud Dashboard project.
+Initially, the Metabase dashboard ran on an AWS EC2 instance, while the SQL database ran on Amazon RDS.
+Due to budget constraints, I've adapted the project to run locally.

-This version represents the infrastructure and does not include the dashboard.
-Although, queries are provided, that can be used to create a dashboard.
+Within this repo, the database runs in a psql Docker container, and the dashboard in a Metabase Docker container.
+This version primarily showcases the infrastructure and does not include the dashboard.
+However, I've added queries that were used to create the dashboard in the original version.

+I've included a tool that uses pandas and the provided CSV files to efficiently construct the SQL data model.
+It simplifies the process of adding more CSV files to the database or even lets you create your own database and dashboard based using a different set of csv files.

 ## Usage
 1. [Install docker](https://docs.docker.com/get-docker/)
+2. *Optional: to add new files to the database, run data_model_creator.py*
+3. *Optional: configure the PostgreSQL credentials within the docker-compose.yml file.*
-2. run docker-compose.yml
+4. Run docker-compose.yml
-3. Open http://localhost:3000 to run metabase
+5. Open http://localhost:3000 to run metabase
-4. Create a local account setting username and password
+6. Create a local account setting username and password
-5. Connect to the database by entering the containerized datababases details:
+7. Connect to the database by entering details.
+Default:
     - *Select PostgreSQL*
     - *Pick a display name*
     - *Host*: postgres_service